 We will concentrate on landscapes, birds, blooming cactus, wildflowers and wildlife.
 Everything from close-ups of individual flowers to broad landscapes.
-I have choosen this time of year for a couple of reasons, one being the migrating birds that pass through the area and the cactus should be in full bloom.
+I have choosen these dates for a couple of reasons, one being the migrating birds that pass through the area and the cactus should be in full bloom.

 2 days, $345

 April 7-8, 2018

 I call this a workshop because I will be concentrating on teaching and won’t be photographing myself.

 I also call this a tour because I will be putting us in the best places at the best times.
 I have spent this winter developing an enclosed photo blind with reflective glass offering the ability to intimately photograph the birds and wildlife that visit a water feature and perches designed to put the birds and animals in the perfect position for photography.

 We will concentrate on desert landscapes, blooming cactus, wildflowers, birds and wildlife.